HakoForge/HakoCore/README.md

 Standard form factor<br/>
 Mini form factor<br/>

-These form factors will be consistant throughout our product line up.
-This will allow us to develop future products that will be commpatible your HakoCore in the future.
-We have many in the pipeline but want to hear from the community on what they would like to see made.
+These form factors will be consistent throughout our product line up.
+This will allow us to develop future products that will be compatible with your HakoCore in the future.
+We have many in the pipeline, but want to hear from the community on what they would like to see made.

 If you have a knack for 3D modeling, you can use our models as a base and create something unique for your own use.
 Our PCBs will be available for individual purchase.